BiaoWu/Android-Pull-To-Refresh/README.md

 ```

 ## TODO
-1. add more defult headers
+1. add more default headers
 2. go on optimize

 ##How to use!

-* Step 1 :	Just use PtrLayout like FrameLayout!!
+### Step 1 :	Just use PtrLayout like FrameLayout!!

 ```
 <com.biao.pulltorefresh.PtrLayout
     xmlns:android="http://schemas.android.com/apk/res/android"
     android:layout_width="match_parent"
     android:layout_height="match_parent">
+    ..RecyclerView
+    ..ListView
+    ..BTW, now only support one child!
 </com.biao.pulltorefresh.PtrLayout>
 ```

-* Step 2 :	set HeaderView and FooterView
+### Step 2 :	set HeaderView and FooterView, two options now, as below!
+    * DefaultRefreshView
+    * MaterialRefreshView

 ```
 public void setHeaderView(View view); public void setFooterView(View view);
 ```

-ps: as a general rule, your header or footer view need impl PtrHandler to
+BTW, if you custom the refresh view, as a general rule, you need to impl the PtrHandler..

 ```
+// which impl PtrHandler is not refresh view, you need to set that: public void setHeaderPtrHandler(PtrHandler ptrHandler);
+public void setFootererPtrHandler(PtrHandler ptrHandler);

 public interface PtrHandler {

     /** when refresh begin */